 Today, I’m 29 years old.
 Twenty nine.
 Twizzledy to the nizzledy. (…that was gangster talk for ’29’).
 Yes, my dear friends, today is my date of birth.
 Twenty nine years ago today, my mother endured what can only be described as extreme pain to bring me into this world.
 Frankly, let’s face it, birthdays shouldn’t be about

+Life…it’s meant to be good.
 I’d like to say I was better at this, but frankly, it’s a huge struggle for me.
-“This” begin okay with the mess of life, that is.
-Today, I begged a cleaning company to venture out to the farm to scrub only God knows what out of my showers and tubs.
-Then, I pleaded with
+“This” meaning being okay with the mess of life, that is.
+Today, I begged a cleaning company to venture out to the farm to scrub only God knows what out of my showers and

 If I could sum up why it is we do everything we do… … the early morning milkings… …. the cleaning out of the chicken coop… … the tending, caring, and slaving over the garden beds… … the answer is actually quite clean and easy.
 It’s the food.
 We do what we do for the